 How can I unearth a new touch with the below, above, around and within?

-‘My work’ is a response to the collaborations with artists, family, somatics, friends, strangers, scholars, theories, travels, lived and daily experience, and politics.
+‘My work’ is a response to the collaborations with artists, family, somatics, friends, strangers, scholars, theories, travels, lived and daily experience, experiencing everything as political.

 My work questions, then questions, and then rebels, suspends, then asks more questions

 The potential of merging aerial arts and media technologies is to re-find touch in our changing relationship with grief in a post-touch era.
 Blurring the lines between embodied and academic practices, my research explores the novel intersection of aerial arts and a critical media perspective to investigate the liminal spaces where humans engage with each other through technology.
 I have devoted the privilege of performance to spark potent conversations, breech the fourth wall, and now, to ultimately use my aerial practice as a methodology to critically engage with the social/technological/cultural structures in which it operates.

 My goal is to synthesize disparate discourses on touch with corporeal research to question the binary between the virtual and the physical.
 My meta-questions are: what is the essence of the etherization of bodies that happens in media and live performance that parallels death, and how can physical interaction counter isolation and nihilism in global communication?

 Perturbed by my apathy towards news stories involving grief, I use my studio as a workshop to develop physical responses to death and innovate performance experiences that invited the audience to physically engage with the performance.
 I sought two commonalities: 1).
 The ethereal body after death and how bodies become ethereal through media-screens; 2).
 The parallelism of the audience’s passive-consumption of artistic and news-media performance.
 The audience encountered a juxtaposition between live and phantasmatic bodies in order to reify a contiguity between tangible interactions and media projections—a reminder that bodies exist behind screens.